SPF Permerror - SPF Too Many DNS Lookups | EasyDMARC

 SPF 13 DNS lookups issue

-The SPF record in this example includes a number of static IP ranges.
+In contrast, the SPF record in the image below includes several static IP ranges.
 The total lookup number decreases by 3 when the “include” statement is replaced with the ip4 mechanisms, making 10 lookups instead of 13.

 SPF 13 DNS lookups fixed